 Many apps don’t just track your movements inside the app, but they track your movements outside of the app — in other words, where you go after you’ve left the app.
 This is why you see ads in Facebook and other apps for products you were just looking at on Amazon or other sites.

 Before 14.5, you could turn tracking off for all of your apps by going to Settings > Privacy > Tracking and turning off “Allow Apps to Request to Track.”
-The new version of iOS allows you to be more specific.
-To begin, when you install a new app, you won’t have to do anything; you’ll be automatically asked whether you want the new app to track you.
+The version that first appeared in iOS 14.5 allows you to be more specific.
+To begin, when you install a new app, you don’t have to do anything; you are automatically asked whether you want the new app to track you.